 What Makes a Powder Ski?

 To put it simply, powder specific skis are plumped-up, flexier iterations of all-mountain boards.
 They are designed with greater surface area and softer flex in mind to aid in deep floatation.
 Aside from overall girthier dimensions and more pronounced rocker patterns, there isn't much difference to be noticed in construction when you compare the two.
-Occasionally, you'll find an outlier that utilizes funky shapes or materials in an attempt to increase deep powder performance (queue the Line Pescado and Head A-Star).
+Occasionally, you'll find an outlier that utilizes funky shapes or materials in an attempt to increase deep powder performance.
 Though, most of the skis in this roster followed in the footsteps of traditional alpine shapes.

 There is no doubt that the skiing marketplace is heavily saturated with consumer options.
 An annual trip to SIA may very well overwhelm you rather than guide you to the perfect pair of sticks.
 Dedicated powder skis are a relatively new notion in the snowsports industry—but that hasn't stopped manufacturers from pumping out tons of divergent options for ski bums to dream about.
 With so many choices out there, finding the right powder ski can be daunting if you don't know what you're looking for.
 Check out our Best Powder Ski Review if you've already got something in mind.
 Otherwise, read on to learn what characteristics you might look for in a powder ski.